A Complete Guide to Brushing a Dog the Right Way, According to a Pro Groomer

 Some of the most common dog breeds with wire coats include:

-You need to brush dogs with wiry coats about once a week to remove undercoat and keep them looking nice.
-Use gentle pressure with a slicker brush, like the Hertzko Self-Cleaning Dog & Cat Slicker Brush, then run a metal comb, like the Andis Steel Pet Comb, through the hair.
+Brush dogs with wiry coats about once a week to remove undercoats and keep them looking nice.
+Use gentle pressure with a slicker brush, like the Evolution Self-Cleaning Dog Slicker Brush, then run a metal comb, like the Andis Steel Pet Comb, through the hair.

 When Should I Brush My Dog?

-How often should a dog be brushed?
-We’ve already talked about how often to brush each coat type, but there are other times you’ll want to brush your pup, too.
+We’ve already talked about how often to brush each coat type, but there are other times you’ll want to brush your pup too.

 Before and After a Bath

 Did you know that water makes mats worse?
-You should always brush your dog and remove mats before bathing them.
-Plus, you’ll wash less hair down the drain.
+Always brush your dog and remove mats before bathing them.
+You’ll also wash less hair down the drain this way.

-After the bath, once your dog is dry, brush them again to remove any knots, prevent mats and help them look their best.
+After the bath and once your dog is dry, brush them again to remove any knots, prevent mats and help them look their best.

 During Shedding Season